The State of Iowa provides health and dental coverage to eligible State retirees.

 Both Jack and Jill retire from State employment.
 At this time, Jill remains the policyholder and Jack remains a dependent under Jill’s State retiree health and dental plans.

 This policyholder/dependent arrangement continues for a period of years, and Jack maintains continuous coverage under Jill’s State health and dental plans throughout that time.
 At some point, Jack and Jill decide to each be policyholders of the State’s health and dental plans.
 Jack can be a policyholder since he has had continuous coverage under Jill’s State health and dental plans.
-Unless they have experienced a qualified life event, the change would be transacted during the annual retiree enrollment and change period and become effective January 1 of the following year.
+Unless they have experienced a qualified life event, the change would be transacted during the annual retiree open enrollment period and become effective January 1 of the following year.

 If your spouse is covered under your State of Iowa's health and/or dental plans at the time of your death as a State retiree, he or she can continue health and dental coverage as a surviving spouse.